 Located in the prefecture of Thessaly in Central Greece, Meteora (literally meaning "suspended in the air") is an impressive complex of huge dark stone pillars hosting a large complex of byzantine monasteries.
 Meteora is inarguably one of the most extraordinary sights of Greece and a UNESCO World Heritage Site since 1989.

-According to scientists, these rocks were formed 60 millions years ago due to earthquakes and weathering while the hilltop monasteries were built by hermit monks who were seeking to be closer to God, in harmony and peace.
-When the Turks conquered Greece, many monks escaped persecution by climbing the mountains to safety.
+According to scientists, the rocks of Meteora were formed 60 million years ago due to earthquakes and weathering while the famous hilltop monasteries were built during Byzantine times by hermit monks who were seeking to be closer to God in harmony and peace.
+When the Turks conquered Greece, many monks escaped persecution by climbing these mountains to safety.

-All Tours & Activities in Meteora
+Tours & Activities in Meteora

-Discover the blue of CorfuCONTACT US
+Discover the best of CorfuCONTACT US

 Contact us to arrange your next extraordinary experience in Corfu!